This week inHusker history

 1931: The impending departure of assistant coach Bernard Bunny Oakes triggers some staff changes.

-1936: All-conference Husker end Bernie Scherer is selected in the third round of the inaugural NFL draft.
-Also, The Lincoln Star's Cy Sherman names his top four players in Husker history: Johnny Bender, Ed Weir, Guy Chamberlin and John Westover.
+1936: All-conference Husker end Bernie Scherer is selected by the Packers in the third round of the inaugural NFL draft.
+Also, the Lincoln Star's Cy Sherman names his top four players in Husker history: Johnny Bender, Ed Weir, Guy Chamberlin and John Westover.

 1956: New coach Pete Elliott asks for high school coaches' help in spotting in-state talent.